SoftwareImpacts/SIMPAC-2024-37/docs/source/Overview of PyRCD.rst

 Overview of PyRCD
 ====================

-**PyRCD** is a powerful python library for design and multiobjective design optimization of reinforced concrete(RC) elements.
+**PyRCD** is a powerful python library for design and multi-objective design optimization of reinforced concrete(RC) elements.
 PyRCD is originally developed for the students and researchers working in field of civil engineering.
 It will be highly helpful for research in design optimization, designing, and visualizing the detailing of RC beam.
-It is also highly beneficial for learning the RC design graduate students to
+It is also highly beneficial for the learning process of graduate students.

 The uniqueness of *PyRCD* is that, it's a first generalized package for design and optimization of RC elements.
 Its simple functions can be adjusted as per any guidelines.
 It's flexible and versatile functions allows user to complete design and optimization in just few lines of codes.
 Its output is coupled with market practices which makes it ready to be deployed in actual construction.